DaAwesomeRazor/Networking-Physics/README.md

 As you can see after the inputs are processed the positions are matched up completley(except for the y which makes sense since the server is behind and the player is constantly falling)

+however, this wouldnt work as it ticks the physics after every input received which would not work with multiple players.